Asian stocks mostly higher, tracking Wall Street gains - ExBulletin

 Asian stocks mostly higher, tracking Wall Street gains

-NEW YORK (AP) Wall Street is up Wednesday after Ford engineChipotle Mexican Grill and other big stocks soared following their latest earnings reports.
+NEW YORK (AP) Wall Street hit another record milestone Wednesday as Ford engineChipotle Mexican Grill and other big stocks soared following their latest earnings reports.

-The S&P 500 was up 0.6% at midday and on track to return to a record high.
-The Dow Jones Industrial Average was up 166 points, or 0.4%, as of 11 a.m.
-Eastern Time, and the Nasdaq composite was up 0.7%.
+A relatively quiet day in the bond market helped keep the stock market calm, despite some concerns about investors' ability to digest a $42 billion auction of 10-year Treasury bonds by the U.S. government.

-The indexes' relatively modest movements have hidden sharp swings in stocks beneath the surface.
-New York Community Bancorp, for example, went from an initial gain to a 10.4% loss on its latest zigzag.
-It's down more than 60% since it shook banking sector investors last week with a surprise loss.
+Beneath the surface, however, there were still very sudden movements.
+Community Bank of New York went from an initial gain to a sharp loss of 14% and returned to a gain of 6.7%.
+It's the latest dizzying move for the bank, which is still down more than half since it shook sector investors last week with a surprise loss.

-It is grappling with challenges related to the acquisition of Signature Bank, one of the banks that collapsed during last year's industry mini-crisis.
-But New York Community Bancorp also suffers from a problem that plagues banks around the world: weak commercial real estate.
+The bank is grappling with challenges related to its acquisition of Signature Bank, one of the banks that collapsed during last year's industry mini-crisis.
+But New York Community Bancorp also suffers from a problem that plagues all kinds of banks around the world: weak commercial real estate.

-Moodys on Wednesday evening downgraded the bank's credit rating to speculative status, from the lowest level in investment grade.
-Analysts also expressed concern about the departures of the bank's top risk and audit executives.

-Shares of New York Community Bancorps then went on a wild after-hours ride, falling then rising after the bank said it had increased its deposits and gave details of how much cash it had .
+Moodys downgraded the bank's credit rating to junk status from the lowest level in investment grade.
+Analysts also expressed concern about recent departures of key risk and audit executives.
+In response, the bank said it had increased its deposits and gave details of the amount of liquidity it has.

 Shares of other regional banks were hit, to a lesser extent, by the drama, bringing back uncomfortable memories of last year's banking crisis.
-The KBW Nasdaq Regional Banking Index fell 1.5%.
+The KBW Nasdaq Regional Banking Index oscillated between losses and gains throughout the day before ending down 0.1%.

-Ford Motor rose 2.2% following its better-than-expected results, while Enphase Energy climbed 18.1% despite falling slightly less than expected.
+Ford Motor rose 6% following better-than-expected results, while Enphase Energy climbed 16.9% despite falling slightly less than expected.
 Investors are hoping that weak demand for solar and battery suppliers is bottoming out.

-They helped offset a 12.6% decline in VF Corp., the company behind Vans, The North Face and other brands.
+They helped offset a 9.7% drop in VF Corp., the company behind Vans, The North Face and other brands.
 It published weaker results than analysts expected.

-Wall Street was also trying to gauge the potential impacts of an announcement that ESPN, Fox and Warner Bros.
-Discovery are planning to launch. a streaming platform for sports.
-Many details still remain to be resolved, as does the impact this will have on the prices of broadcast rights to sports leagues.
-But fuboTV, a streaming service offering sports, fell 29.5%.
+Wall Street was also trying to gauge the impacts of an announcement that ESPN, Fox and Warner Bros.
+Discovery were planning to launch. a streaming platform for sports.
+Many details still remain to be resolved, as does the impact of this agreement on the prices of broadcast rights for sports leagues.
+But fuboTV, a streaming service offering sports, fell 22.7%.

-In the bond market, Treasury yields have been mixed.
-The 10-year Treasury yield remained at 4.09%, where it stood Tuesday evening.
-The trend has been erratic recently, as signals of a remarkably resilient economy force traders to push back their forecasts for when the Federal Reserve might cut interest rates.
+In the bond market, Treasury yields remained relatively stable.
+The yield on 10-year Treasury bonds increased slightly, from 4.09% Tuesday evening to 4.11%, following its latest auction.
+Bonds have been erratic recently as signals of a remarkably resilient economy force traders to push back their forecasts for when the Federal Reserve might cut interest rates.

 In foreign stock markets, indices were slightly lower in Europe and mixed in Asia.

-Note: This story has been corrected to say that the U.S. government auctioned $42 billion in 10-year Treasury bonds on Wednesday, not $42 trillion.